-Entering its 15th year, this Haymarket stalwart continues to do everything well at affordable prices.
+This Haymarket stalwart continues to deliver creative seasonal dishes at affordable prices.

 - Private dining: Up to 22 covers